-Open standards

-Safety Stakeholders and experts from across engineering disciplines collaborate to ensure safety standards and practices are always present and replicated across a large population of users.
 Safety must be replicated over and over by each company, leaving more risk for safety vulnerabilities.
 Additionally, proprietary solutions may not be certified to common safety standards.
-Scalability Investment in common infrastructure allows all vehicles access for the highest equipment utilization, lowering overall infrastructure cost.

 Multiple protocols demand many unique charging points and more grid connecting infrastructure for operational cost and lower utilization per investment.
-Interoperable user-facing back-end solutions offer interchangeable choice of hardware, operations and services, with access to all current and potential technologies.

 Closed networks give owners and sites little choice in hardware, payment models, prices or services.
 This can lead to vendor and technology lock-in as well as charging asset stranding over time.
-Savings When charging system hardware and communications inside the vehicle are known variables, R&D costs are lowered across the entire industry, creating a stronger market for all.

 R&D efforts and investments must be replicated many times over across the industry, resulting in a slowdown in technological advances as well as high implementation costs for all stakeholders.
-Supply chain pressure points, such as price and availability will decrease due to lower cost through volume as well as consequent market competition.

 Varied custom solutions mean smaller volumes and fewer suppliers for all aspects of supply chain, keeping costs high while creating sourcing bottlenecks.
-Security Communications and software standards rigorously and uniformly incorporate stability and security, and will lower risks of downtime, unauthorized access and malware - thereby reducing operational threats and securing sensitive data for individuals and enterprises.

 As with safety, quality and R&D concerns, having connectivity, software and data security developed in a fractured process across individual companies leads to many points of vulnerability and much greater risk of compromised assets, lost data and consumer data breaches.
-Simplicity Open standards ensure a market free of burdensome legal, license and patent fees layered on every new technological development and innovation.

 Industries subject to chronic proprietary licensing fees and protectionism may be stifled by ongoing litigation, while discouraging further innovation.

-Open standards create a common knowledge-base and language for consumers and well as infrastructure stakeholders; this understanding correlates directly to greater adoption and investment in EVs and infrastructure.
-Complex and confusing implementations of charging infrastructure across many vehicles and connection points result in a longer educational process, delaying market confidence, adoption and related investments.
+Complex and confusing implementations of charging infrastructure across many vehicles and connection points results in a longer educational process, delaying market confidence, adoption and related investments.